ideas-lab-nus/epwshiftr/vignettes/paper.md

 CMIP6 (CMIP Phase 6) GCMs and create future weather data for BES for world-wide locations in a user-friendly and flexible way.

-# Epwshiftr package
+# Epwshiftr R package

-The epwshiftr is capable of processing multiple GCM outputs at various spatial and temporal resolutions.
+Epwshiftr is capable of processing multiple GCM outputs at various spatial and temporal resolutions.
 Additionally, the package is designed in a modular manner for flexibility and extensibility.
 There are five modules in total and Table lists their corresponding names and functionalities.

 +-------------------+----------------------------------------------------------+
 | Module name       | Description                                              |